Berlin air show to give glimpse of delayed airport

 But as much as the deals, the chatter around the chalets is likely to centre on fears the faltering global economy is finally catching up with the civil aircraft industry.

-Airbus and Boeing, which battle for the bulk of a jet market estimated at $100 billion a year, have long trumpeted their resilience, arguing airlines need to modernise their fleets to cope with high fuel costs and that growth in Asia and the Middle East can offset weakness in the United States and Europe.
+Airbus and Boeing, which battle for the bulk of a jet market estimated at $100 billion a year, have long trumpeted their resilience, arguing airlines need to modernise their fleets in order to survive high fuel costs and that growth in Asia and the Middle East can offset weakness in the United States and Europe.

-But the Farnborough Air Show in July, the quietest for years, suggested the good times might be coming to an end as the euro zone debt crisis drags on, banks become wary of financing long-term, costly aircraft orders and Chinese growth slows.
+But the quietest Farnborough Air Show for years suggested the good times might be coming to an end as the euro zone debt crisis drags on, banks become increasingly wary of financing long-term, costly aircraft orders and Chinese growth slows.

 That has turned the spotlight on Airbus and Boeing’s ability to deliver on a record backlog of orders, and on whether any of these might be delayed or cancelled.

-Tom Enders, the chief executive of Airbus’s parent company EADS EAD.PA, told journalists on Monday that airlines in Europe were under “immense pressure,” though he remained upbeat about demand from Asia and the Middle East.

-Boeing and Airbus have orders for over 8,000 aircraft, enough to keep them busy for the next six years even without any new deals, and analysts predict the industry must increase annual output volume by 45 percent by 2015 - a huge challenge.
+“Whilst orders and cancellations remain low we note recent cancellations by Hong Kong Airlines and Qantas, which are likely to add to market concern over the backlog resilience and production risk,” Morgan Stanley analysts wrote in a recent research note.

-The newly-built ILA site is adjacent to Berlin-Brandenburg Airport, which was originally due to open in 2011 but the opening has been delayed three times already.
+Originally Berlin-Brandenburg Airport was due to open in 2011 but the opening has been delayed three times already.

 The scheduled opening for June 3 was scrapped at short notice earlier this year due to problems with fire safety systems, and officials said on Friday they were further pushing back the opening to October 2013.